 Next came handwashing training.
 We developed the GlitterBug line of hand hygiene training products to show hand hygiene results under a black light and to illuminate ways to improve technique.

 And now, well into my 80’s, I’m gambling the whole shebang on developing a hospital overbed table that converts to a patient transport wheelchair in two seconds.
 Sold old fools just don’t know when to stop.

 Providence has smiled on us.
 Mostly.
-It has been a ride with ups and down but thanks to you, our loyal customers.
-We are still here.
+It has been a ride with ups and downs but thanks to you, our loyal customers, we are still here.